Select a question below to reveal the answer.

 - What is the cost to check three or more bags during non-excess baggage embargo periods?

 Customers will be required to pay a service charge per bag or item, based on the itinerary, to check additional baggage, as long as the bag meets the weight and size requirements.
-If your bag exceeds the weight and size requirement, you will also be asked to pay an additional charge for overweight or oversized baggage.
+To determine service charges for excess bags for your trip, use our baggage calculator, and after your results are displayed, check the box for “Additional and other bag charges.”
+If your bag exceeds the weight and size requirement, you will also be asked to pay additional service charges for overweight and/or oversized baggage.
 View the Excess Baggage page for more information.

 - What is the service charge for an overweight bag during non-excess baggage embargo periods?

 - Customers who travel in United Economy with checked baggage weighing more than 50 pounds (23 kg) and not exceeding 70 pounds (32 kg) will be charged at the rate of up to $200 per piece depending on the destination.
 Baggage weighing more than 70 pounds (32 kg) but less than 100 pounds (45 kg) will be charged at a rate up to $400 per piece, depending on the destination.
 These charges are in addition to any charge assessed for additional or oversized baggage.
 Baggage weighing 100 pounds (45 kg) or more will not be accepted as checked baggage.
 View the Excess Baggage page for more information.

 - What is the service charge for an oversized bag during non-excess baggage embargo periods?